John Lewis (Virginia colonist)

 John Lewis (1 February 1678 - 1 February 1762), the founder of the prominent Lewis family in the westernmost part of the Colony of Virginia, was a militia officer, magistrate and pioneering farmer.
-Born in northern Ireland, he was forced to emigrate across the Atlantic Ocean after killing his landlord.
+Born in northern Ireland, he emigrated across the Atlantic Ocean to escape after killing his landlord.
 He settled in Virginia and, together with his nephew James Patton, became wealthy through land grants and sales during expansion of Virginia's westward frontier.

 Lewis and his eldest son Thomas became magistrates upon the creation of Augusta County and helped found Staunton, the county seat and gateway to the west during their lifetime.
 Thomas Lewis also served in the House of Burgesses, and many descendants would likewise achieve high political office.
-His second son Andrew Lewis became prominent during the French and Indian War and achieved rank of general in the American Revolutionary War, where he became known for his victory at the Battle of Point Pleasant, although his youngest brother, Charles, died in that battle.
-For many years, Lewis engaged in a heated rivalry with his nephew Patton over land grants, judicial power, and the construction of a parish meeting house.
+His second son Andrew Lewis became prominent during the French and Indian War and achieved rank of general in the American Revolutionary War, where he became known for his victory at the Battle of Point Pleasant.
+His youngest brother, Charles, died in that battle.
+For many years, the senior Lewis engaged in a heated rivalry with his nephew Patton over land grants, judicial power, and the construction of a parish meeting house.
 He died at his home in Staunton, Virginia at the age of 84.

 Birth and early life

 John Lewis was born on 1 February 1678 in County Donegal, Ireland.
 His parents were Andrew Lewis and Mary Colquhoun, and his father's family reportedly were French Huguenots who had left France for Ireland.

 Lewis was forced to flee Ireland circa 1728, allegedly after killing his landlord in an altercation over inflated rent.
 According to the family's later accounts, the Lewises leased land in County Donegal from a "proud, profligate and extravagant" man named Sir Mungo Campbell, who tried to coerce his tenants to pay inflated rents.
 When Lewis protested, Campbell came to his home at night to evict Lewis and his family.
 He fired a musket loaded with buckshot into the house, wounding Lewis's wife in the hand and killing his disabled brother.
-Lewis then came out holding a shillelagh, which he used to kill Campbell and his steward.
+Lewis came out holding a shillelagh, and used it to kill Campbell and his steward.
 Fearful that Campbell's family would take revenge, Lewis, in disguise, and "about thirty of his faithful tenantry" obtained passage on a ship bound for the Kingdom of Portugal.
 One 19th century account claimed that much later after an investigation, Irish authorities pardoned Lewis and granted land in western Virginia in compensation for the attack on his home.

 By 1729 Lewis and at least some family members had arrived in Philadelphia.
 After a brief period in Lancaster, Pennsylvania, by 1732 Lewis traveled southwest to the Shenandoah Valley where he built a fortified home on Lewis Creek just a few miles south of what became Staunton, Virginia, and where his wife joined him.